frizz925/gbf-proxy/README.md

 Granblue caching proxy for in-game assets written in Golang and aimed to be blazingly fast!

 ## How to Use
-The proxy is available on *gbf-proxy.kogane.moe* at ports 80, 443, and 8088.
-The server is hosted on Amazon Web Services EC2 in Singapore region.
-If you're located in SEA, this may still be useful for you.
-Otherwise, you're out of luck.
+The proxy is available on *gbf-proxy.kogane.moe* with the following ports:
+- 80: HTTP proxy port (insecure, **not recommended**)
+- 443: HTTPS proxy port (secure, recommended)
+- 8088: Alternative HTTP proxy port

 Although this is basically a public web proxy, it can only proxy your web traffic into **.granbluefantasy.jp** domains so make sure you set up your proxy rules properly, otherwise you'll get 403 Forbidden responses!